jekyll/jekyll/docs/_docs/themes.md

 To locate a theme's files on your computer:

-1. Run `bundle info` followed by the name of the theme's gem, e.g., `bundle info minima` for Jekyll's default theme.
+1. Run `bundle info --path` followed by the name of the theme's gem, e.g., `bundle info --path minima` for Jekyll's default theme.

    This returns the location of the gem-based theme files.
 For example, the Minima theme's files might be located in `/usr/local/lib/ruby/gems/2.6.0/gems/minima-2.5.1` on macOS.